rillki/ymt/README.md

 * `sqlite3`
 * `python3` + `pandas, numpy, matplotlib` packages

-The `sqlite3` library comes preinstalled on macOS.
+The `sqlite3` library comes preinstalled on macOS, but comes with the `ymt` binary on Windows.
 On Linux you need to install the `libsqlite3-dev` package.

+#### Linux and MacOS
 Don't forget to install `python3` and its packages.
+Not needed on Windows 10.

 YMT uses the DUB `d2sqlite3` binding to `sqlite3` C library to communicate with a database, `matplotlib-d`package to plot data and the `xlsxd` excel writer package to export data to an EXCEL file.